-- The site is within a 1⁄2-mile walk to the Scaleybark Station. - The TOD-NC district may be applied to parcels within a 1-mile walking distance of an existing rapid transit station or within a 1mile walking distance of an adopted Metropolitan Transit Commission (MTC) alignment station location. - The TOD-NC zoning district maintains the high level of design standards associated with the TOD-UC zoning district, but TOD-NC is more appropriate for this site due to its surrounding context of more moderately intense uses, as compared to the high intensity of uses along South Boulevard and Old Pineville Road, just east of the site
+- The site is within a 1-mile walk to the Scaleybark Station. - The TOD-NC district may be applied to parcels within a 1-mile walking distance of an existing rapid transit station or within a 1mile walking distance of an adopted Metropolitan Transit Commission (MTC) alignment station location. - The TOD-NC zoning district maintains the high level of design standards associated with the TOD-UC zoning district, but TOD-NC is more appropriate for this site due to its surrounding context of more moderately intense uses, as compared to the high intensity uses just east and southeast of the site along Yancey Road and Old Pineville Road.